gvrkiran/whatsapp-public-groups/README.md

 ## Data collection pipeline

 Step 1: Collect a list of public WhatsApp groups for the problem you want to study.

+## Ethics note

+The data collection process and the (anonymised) dataset provided here is only for research purposes.